cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **Section 7.
 Technology-related procurements**

-**a.** The chief technology officer shall work to develop contract provisions to promote open data policies in technology-related procurements.
+**a.** The Chief Information Officer shall work to develop contract provisions to promote open data policies in technology-related procurements.
 These provisions shall promote the City’s open data policies, including, where appropriate, requirements to post data on data.chattanooga.gov or to make data available through other means.

 **Section 8.
 Open data terms of use**